 There’s something special about getting away from it all and bonding over a campfire and sleeping in the elements.
 Though, one night in a tent set up in the backyard with the kids will still suffice.
 Even when you can still see the lights of your kitchen from your tent, you still experience a sense of freedom that may have been missing.

 6. Family Time Outside

 Toss a football to your son or get the whole family playing badminton.
 Break-in your daughter’s new glove.
 Feel a sting in your palm when you discover her throw has picked up velocity since last season.
 Chase butterflies around.
 Set up a cheap Slip n’ Slide.

 7. Block Party

-Speaking of old fashioned, do you actually know your neighbors?
-Not so long ago the answer was an immediate “Yes.”
-Nowadays, not so much.
-Throwing a block party is a fantastic way to have a great deal of fun and meet those families living all around you.
+Do you know your neighbors?
+Throwing a block party is a good way to have fun and meet families.
 If you already have relationships, it’s even more fun.
-Not telling you how to live life, but there is wisdom in having neighbors you can count on in a crunch.
-That type of bond begins by socializing together.
+There is wisdom in having neighbors you can count on in a crunch.
 Roll a grill out into the driveway.
-Pull out the coolers and lawn chairs.
-Block parties are can’t miss fun for everyone involved.
+Pull out the coolers, lawn chairs, and corn hole.

 Build a snowman with your kids.
 Watch them make snow angels (maybe even do it with them).
 Teach them how to make a proper snowball.
 If you live in a warm climate, make a family trek at least once in their childhood to experience these things.